 Learn about the history and code of the secretive ninja

 Ninjas were military units that worked to aid the Daimyo lords from the Sengoku to the Edo periods.
-There are displays of tools actually used by ninjas, including ninjato swords, shuriken, and caltrops.
+The tools such as swords, shurikens, and makibishi that they actually used are reproduced and exhibited here.